Skip to main content

 Service LevelDescription

-254The OPC Server is on the backup Gateway, and the backup is the active node.
+254The OPC UA server is running on the backup Gateway and is currently active.

 note